QuantEcon/lecture-python.myst/lectures/ifp.md

-import matplotlib.pyplot as plt import numpy as np from quantecon.optimize import brentq from numba import njit, float64 from numba.experimental import jitclass from quantecon import MarkovChain
+import matplotlib.pyplot as plt import numpy as np from quantecon.optimize import brentq from numba import jit, float64 from numba.experimental import jitclass from quantecon import MarkovChain
 ```